arnlen/arduino_manager/README.md

-# Rails Light Manager - From Raspberry to Arduino through serial
+# From Raspberry to Arduino through serial

 Rails app dedicated to receive data, and transmit it to an Arduino, through USB-serial port.
-The Arduino board would control the light.
+The Arduino board would control the world: lights, LCD, motors, etc.

-**Goal**: Turn my light on and off.
+**First goal**: Turn my light on and off.

 This project is designed to work on a Raspberry Pi, with this [Arduino sketch](https://github.com/arnlen/relay_control_from_serial).